ShwetaGhosh/Hello-Github/README.md

 Hello-Github
 ============

-My first repository on Github.
+#My first repository on Github.
+# Just to get a hang of working with repositories